degerasta/gra_494/Midterm-Project/READ-ME.md

 - **Google Fonts**: Loaded the 'Poppins' font family for typography.
 - **Font Awesome Icons**: Loaded Font Awesome in the `<head>` tag for arrow icons.
-- **YouTube Embed**: Embedded a YouTube video to showcase introductory content.
+- **YouTube Embed**: Embedded a YouTube video to showcase a walkthrough of the product's best features amd uses.